uclahs-cds/Ligare/src/web/README.md

 </details>
 <br />

-To create an application with a single API endpoint, run `bl-python-scaffold -n <name>` where `<name>` is replaced with the desired name of your application.
+To create an application with a single API endpoint, run `bl-python-scaffold create -n <name>` where `<name>` is replaced with the desired name of your application.
 By default, the scaffolder will output into a directory matching the name of your application. **Existing files will be overwritten.**

 ## Run Your Application